ugniusin/design-patterns/DecoratorPattern/README.md

-# Observer Design Pattern
+# Decorator Design Pattern

 ### Intent
-* Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
-* Encapsulate the core (or common or engine) components in a Subject abstraction, and the variable (or optional or user interface) components in an Observer hierarchy.
-* The "View" part of Model-View-Controller.
+Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

 **Source:** [Decorator Pattern](https://refactoring.guru/design-patterns/decorator)